ombhilare999/BeagleWire/examples/arm_blink_leds/README.md

 - The LEDs blink via ARM memory.
 - GPMC has been used between ARM and FPGA for memory Transfer
+- Further the GPMC protocol has been converted to Wishbone protocol

 ### Flash the FPGA with arm_blink bitstream
 ```